Skip to content

 • $INVENTORY_LOC/oraInst.loc (e.g. /u01/app/oraInventory/oraInst.loc)

-As you can see, there're 3 oraInst.loc in Unix-liked OS.
+There're 3 oraInst.loc files.
 The first one is owned by root, which is created by running /u01/app/oraInventory/orainstRoot.sh during the post-installation phase of Oracle software.

-What I'm trying to say is that if you moved Oracle central inventory to another place, then you should modify those files afterwards.
+What I'm trying to say is that if you moved Oracle central inventory to another place, then you should update those files afterwards.

 Leave a Reply